Polyvector fields and polydifferential operators associated with Lie pairs: Fedosov dg Lie algebroids

-In order to study the dependence of the above construction on the involved choices, it is useful to review a different description of the Fedosov dg manifold, which can also be found in~\cite{arXiv:1605.09656}.
-As shown in~\cite{MR2989383,arXiv:1408.2903} (see also \cite[\S 1.4]{arXiv:1605.09656}, the choice of a splitting $j:B\to L$ of the short exact sequence $0\to A\to L\to B\to 0$ and of an $L$-connection $\nabla$ on $B$ extending the Bott $A$-connection determines a Poincar\'e--Birkhoff--Witt isomorphism of filtered $C^\infty(M)$-coalgebras
+In order to study the dependence of the above construction on the involved choices, it is useful to review a different description of the Fedosov dg manifold, which can also be found in~\cite{MR4150934}.
+As shown in~\cite{MR2989383,arXiv:1408.2903} (see also \cite[\S 3.4]{MR4150934}), the choice of a splitting $j:B\to L$ of the short exact sequence $0\to A\to L\to B\to 0$ and of an $L$-connection $\nabla$ on $B$ determines a Poincar\'e--Birkhoff--Witt isomorphism of filtered $C^\infty(M)$-coalgebras (PBW map in short)